- Home

 Weight: 40

-Local markets and eateries offer inexpensive food options, though imported goods are pricier.
+Local markets and street food offer inexpensive and diverse options, though imported goods can be pricier.

 π Transportation Cost